SakanaAI/AI-Scientist/README.md

 ### 3. Run experiments

 See `launch_scientist.py` for details.
-In particular, the `do_idea` function is used to run an experiment for a given idea.
+In particular, the `do_idea` function is used to run experiments for a given idea.

 For each idea in `ideas.json`, we run the following steps:
 - Create a folder for the idea in `results/<template_name>/<timestamp>_<idea_name>`